 As a kid, I remember hearing some life prioritization advice that really stuck with me.
 The speaker had an empty mason jar that she wanted to fill with a few medium-sized rocks and smaller pebbles.
 On her first attempt to fill the jar she started with the pebbles and then tried to add the larger rocks, but they wouldn’t fit.
 Her second attempt she started with the larger rocks and then poured the pebbles over the top.
 Everything fit.

 The point of the demonstration was that the most important things in life should have the highest priority, the biggest things (family, friends, health, etc.) need to be addressed before moving on to the smaller things.
-The same principle holds true with budgets.

 Housing, transportation, and food are the biggest items in most budgets, the Hindu Triad of Household Budgets, and, hence, represent the best opportunities to cut expenses, increase savings, and retire early.
 So spend well and Namaste 🙂